Newfoundland and Labrador: Literature

 The earliest works of poetry in British North America, mainly written by visitors and targeted at a European audience, described the new territories in optimistic terms.
 One of the first works was Robert Hayman's Quodlibets, a collection of verses composed in Newfoundland and published in 1628.

 In the oral tradition of County Waterford, the Munster Irish poet Donnchadh Ruadh Mac Conmara, a former hedge school teacher, is said to have sailed for Newfoundland around 1743, allegedly to escape the wrath of a man whose daughter the poet had impregnated.
 During the 21st century, however, linguists discovered that several of Donnchadh Ruadh's poems in the Irish language contain multiple Gaelicized words and terms known to be unique to Newfoundland English.
 For this reason, Donnchadh Ruadh's poems are considered the earliest literature in the Irish language in Newfoundland.

 After the Second World War, Newfoundland poet E. J. Pratt described the struggle to make a living from the sea in poems about maritime life and the history of Canada, including in his 1923 "breakthrough collection" Newfoundland Verse.
 Amongst more recent poets are Tom Dawe, Al Pittman, Mary Dalton, Agnes Walsh, Patrick Warner and John Steffler.
 Canadian poet Don McKay has resided in St. John's in recent years.

 In 1967 the St. John's Arts and Culture Centre was opened along with the first all-Canadian Dominion Drama Festival:

 Playwrights across Canada began writing, and this explosion was also felt in Newfoundland and Labrador.
 Subregional festivals saw Newfoundland plays compete—Wreakers by Cassie Brown, Tomorrow Will Be Sunday by Tom Cahill, and Holdin' Ground by Ted Russell.
 Cahill's play went on to receive top honours and a performance at Expo 67 in Montreal.
 Joining Brown and Cahill in the seventies were Michael Cook and Al Pittman, both prolific writers.

 Performing arts

-Rossleys, a "vaudeville-style performance troupe", put on blackface minstrelsy shows which were a popular source of entertainment in Newfoundland between 1911 and 1917.
 Modern theatre companies include the New Curtain Theatre Company in Clarenville and the New World Theatre Project in Cupids.
 Shakespeare by the Sea presents outdoor productions of the plays of William Shakespeare, as well as pieces related to the province and culture.

 Dance in Newfoundland and Labrador comprises dances that are specific to the province, including performance and traditional, and Indigenous dance.
 The Kittiwake Dance Theatre, founded in 1987, is the oldest non-profit dance company in Newfoundland.